Affine Isoperimetric Inequalities for Higher-Order Projection and Centroid Bodies: The mth-Order Petty's Projection Inequality

-\end{definition} In the case when $\hid =1$, the set $L \cap (x+\langle \xi \rangle^\hid)$ is an interval, and half its difference body is the centered interval of the same length, parallel to $\langle \xi \rangle$.
-Consequently, the above definition reduces to the classical Steiner symmetrization.
+\end{definition} It is easy to see that if $L\in\Conbod$, i.e. if $L$ has non-empty interior, then so too is $\bar S_{\xi} L$.
+This can be verified directly or found in \cite{BGG17,McM99}.
+In the case when $\hid =1$, the set $L \cap (x+\langle \xi \rangle^\hid)$ is an interval, and half its difference body is the centered interval of the same length, parallel to $\langle \xi \rangle$.
+Consequently, the above definition reduces to the classical Steiner symmetrization of compact, convex sets.
 It is straightforward to verify that